trjohns1/trj-golem/readme.md

 Golem
 =====

-## Golem is a plugin template that can be used to create other WordPress plugins.
+## Golem is a WordPress plugin template that can be used to create other WordPress plugins.
 It is a fully functional plugin that can be modified to create a database-driven web application.
 It has the following features:

 * Enables the creation of database-driven web applications.
 * Full installation and clean uninstallation.